This information explains what opioids are and how to take them safely.

 You can take opioids safely by following these tips.

 - Avoid drinking alcohol and using recreational drugs while taking opioids.
+Using alcohol and recreational drugs while taking opioids can have serious side effects, such as trouble breathing.

 - Only take opioids prescribed to you.
 Don’t share your opioids with another person or take another person’s opioids.